 The outside of the case back of Ref.
 6152 bears the inscription “Registered Design – Modèle Déposé”.

-The very same inscription can be found on Rolex Oyster watches from 1953 as well.
+The very same inscription can also be found on other Rolex Oyster watches from 1953.

 Amedeo Vesco’s 6152 is without a doubt an extraordinary piece.
 It was first sold by Vesco’s son in 2008 and can be considered an important piece of Italian history.
 At the same time it is also a historically important diver watch for both, Rolex and Panerai.
 Items of this category should actually be exhibited in a museum.
 The watch appears to be in untouched original condition.
 The only downside is the missing original strap.

 In Oct.
 2017, I had the chance to help an important vintage Panerai collector restore his precious 6152 with case numner 956636 to original condition.
 The watch had passed through the hands of the usual suspects and the original dial was replaced with a fake Rinaldi dial.
 I was able to source the original dial and interestingly, the numeral at 6 o’cock has the very same brittle effect as Vesco’s watch.